 Some may hold that feeling in their gut and want to make sure they never cause anyone they lead to feel the same way their “boss” made them feel.
 That is where great leadership starts, with empathy.

 Prosperously leading people in business, a family, or in society is about how you make people feel, more than anything else. ~ Tamara Lee Taylor

 Great leadership rarely comes naturally.
 The Boss Mindset or Pecking Order Syndrome is often “gifted” to us instead of collaboration skills.

 The Boss Construct: There’s a job that needs to be done.
 A person is chosen to do that job and offered a price for them to do it.
 The Boss tells them what to do, how to do it, and when to get it done.
-Respect and subservient compliance is expected to be granted to The Boss.
-The Boss is always right and can behave just about any way they want.
+Respect and subservient compliance are expected to be granted to The Boss.
+The Boss is always right and can behave in just about any way they want.
 Insubordination is grounds for termination or torment.